 Board member European Water Supply and Sanitation Technology Platform (WSSTP) 2006-2008, and initiator and leader of Norwegian branch of platform (2008-2012).
 Member of International Water Association (IWA) network "Leading Edge Sustainable Asset Management" (LESAM)

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2015) Metabolism-modelling approaches to long-term sustainability assessment of urban water services.
-Urban Water Journal.
+- (2017) Metabolism-modelling approaches to long-term sustainability assessment of urban water services.
+Urban Water Journal. vol. 14 (1).

 - (2014) Urban water system metabolism assessment using WaterMet2 model.
 Procedia Engineering. vol. 70.

 - (2014) WaterMet2: a tool for integrated analysis of sustainability-based performance of urban water systems.
 Drinking Water Engineering and Science (DWES). vol. 7 (1).

 - (2014) Dynamic metabolism modeling of urban water services - demonstrating effectiveness as a decision-support tool for Oslo, Norway.
 Water Research. vol. 61.